P-Worthington/calculator/README.md

 ### Prevent No Operation

-Without this, the user was able to press any number and the equal.
+Without this, the user was able to press any number and the equals.
 This would produce a history entry of 3 = 3 or 4 = 4 or whatever number the user input.
 Whilst mathematically true there is no requirement for this to enter the history.
 It has therefore been removed.
-Now pressing any number and then the equal will not alter the history nor will it produce an error.
+Now pressing any number and then the equals will not alter the history nor will it produce an error.
 The number entered will simply remain.

 ## Validator testing